rotorr/aks-workshop-Jorge/aks-cluster-autoscaler.md

 ## Update Cluster Autoscale Profile

-Update the cluster with the new autoscale profile settings
+Update the cluster with the new autoscaler profile settings.
+This command updates the autoscaler profile to scan for scaling opportunities every 30 seconds, wait for 1 minute before scaling down unneeded nodes, and delay scale-down actions for 1 minute after adding new nodes.

 ```bash
 az aks update -g $RG -n $CLUSTER_NAME \